 The first live presentation of this webinar was so popular that we did an encore presentation!

-Watch our 1-hour foundational webinar below and you’ll learn how to begin applying Lean right away.
+Watch our 1-hour Introductory Webinar below and you’ll learn how to begin applying Lean right away.
 You’ll learn what Lean is, why Lean is good for business and how some of the basic Lean concepts can improve and transform your operation.

 - What is Lean?